wp-plugins/wp-ses/readme.txt

 === Plugin Name ===
 Contributors: SylvainDeaure
 Donate link: http://wp-ses.com/donate.html
-Tags: email,ses,amazon,webservice,delivrability,newsletter,autoresponder,mail,wp_mail,smtp,service
+Tags: email,ses,amazon,webservice,deliverability,newsletter,autoresponder,mail,wp_mail,smtp,service
 Requires at least: 3.0.0
 Tested up to: 4.1
 Stable tag: trunk

-WP-SES redirects all outgoing WordPress emails through Amazon Simple Email Service (SES) for maximum email delivrability.
+WP-SES redirects all outgoing WordPress emails through Amazon Simple Email Service (SES) for maximum email deliverability.

 == Description ==

 WP-SES redirects All outgoing WordPress emails through Amazon Simple Email Service (SES) instead of local wp_mail function.
-This ensures high email delivrability, email trafic statistics and a powerful managed infrastructure.
+This ensures high email deliverability, email traffic statistics and a powerful managed infrastructure.

-This plugin is functionnal and I use it on several websites.
+This plugin is functional and I use it on several websites.
 WPMU features are so far experimental.

 Current features are:

 *   Ability to adjust WordPress Default Sender Email and Name
 *   Validation of Amazon API Credentials
 *   Request confirmation for sender Emails
 *   Test message within Amazon Sandbox mode
 *   Full integration as seamless replacement for wp_mail internal function
-*	Dasboard panel with Quota and statistics
+*   Dashboard panel with Quota and statistics
 *   Ability to customize return path for delivery failure notifications
 *       Custom Reply-To or from Headers
-*       Default config values for centralised WPMU setups
+*       Default config values for centralized WPMU setups
 *       SES Endpoint selection
 *       Mails with attachments (Compatible with Contact Form 7)
-*       File logging feature (may be verbose and unsecure, do not use as is in production for a long period of time)
+*       File logging feature (may be verbose and insecure, do not use as is in production for a long period of time)

 See full features at http://wp-ses.com/features.html

 Roadmap

 *   Graphical SES Statistics
 *   Full featured Error management
 *   Control of sending rate
 *   Notice for volume limits
 *   Bounce and blacklist management

 You can read more about Amazon SES here : http://aws.amazon.com/ses/